 Address: 111 S Michigan Ave, Chicago, IL 60603

 The Art Institute of Chicago is one of the oldest and largest art museums in the United States.
-It was founded in 1879 and is located in the Loop downtown off Michigan Avenue.
+It was founded in 1879 in the Loop downtown, off Michigan Avenue.
 Chicago’s Art Institute is one of the city’s shining gems.

-A world-class art museum, with the world’s greatest collection of Impressionist Art outside of France, the Institute is a staple in the city’s cultural community.
-The Art Institute of Chicago is also one of only three American museums with a Vincent van Gogh painting in their permanent collection.
+The Institute is a staple in the city’s cultural community, a world-class art museum with the world’s greatest collection of Impressionist Art outside of France.
+The Art Institute of Chicago is one of only three American museums with a Vincent van Gogh painting in their permanent collection.
 Some other popular exhibits at the Art Institute of Chicago include: